brurucy/ftree/README.md

 # Performance

 It's very performant.
-I have searched all over topcoder for all competitive programming fenwick tree performance tricks that there is, and put it all in this crate.
+I have searched all over codeforces for all competitive programming fenwick tree performance tricks that there are, and put them all in this crate.

 # Naming